Pruning peach trees: when & how?

 How to prune a peach tree – basic peach tree maintenance guidelines:

-• Only prune in spring or summer.
+• Only prune in spring or summer

 Each spring, prune semi-mature growth by around a third to encourage new growth that will bear the flowers and fruits the next year.
-Remove the old non-fruiting shoots and leave the one-year-old shoots that are 45-60cm long.
-Cut back these older branches to a vigorous new shoot.
+Remove the old non-fruiting shoots and leave 1-year-old shoots that are 45-60cm long.
+Cut back older branches to a vigorous new shoot.
 Also remove branches that are growing towards the main stem.
 Up to 40% of the tree can be removed each year.

 Pruning Mature Peach Trees